Approximating Pandora's Knapsack via Simple Policies: A Constant Approximation with Limited Adaptivity

-Thus, we get that once event $Y$ occurs, since every sequence of jobs has a negative profit for the policy, it will halt.
-Let $X$ be a random variable of the number of jobs processed before event $Y$ occurs.
-Since every job has profit at most $\epsilon^2$, we have that $\stadpt(I)\le \E[X]\epsilon^2$.
+Thus, we get that once event $Y$ occurs, since every sequence of items has a negative utility for the policy, it will halt.
+Let $X$ be a random variable of the number of items inserted before event $Y$ occurs.
+Since every item has utility at most $\epsilon^2$, we have that $\stadpt(I)\le \E[X]\epsilon^2$.
 We again break $\pi$ into blocks of size $k$.
-As analyzed above, for every block, we have that event $Y$ occurs with probability at least $1/2$; therefore, the expected number of blocks processed is bounded by 2, and the expected number of jobs processed is bounded by $2k$.
+As analyzed above, for every block, we have that event $Y$ occurs with probability at least $1/2$; therefore, the expected number of blocks processed is bounded by 2, and the expected number of items inserted is bounded by $2k$.
 Therefore, as desired. \end{proof}

 Combining \Cref{lem:E_ADAPT,lem:E_ST_ADAPT} yields \Cref{thm:adapt_stadapt_gap}.